Kurralta Park

 Kurralta Park hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Kurralta Park's median age is 32 years, which is lower than Greater Adelaide's average of 39 years and Australia's average of 38 years.
-Compared to Greater Adelaide, Kurralta Park has a higher proportion of residents aged 25-34 (29.1%) but fewer residents aged 65-74 (4.5%).
-This 25-34 concentration is significantly higher than the national average of 14.5%.
-According to the 2021 Census, the proportion of residents aged 25-34 has increased from 28.0% to 29.1%, while the proportion of those aged 65-74 has decreased from 5.5% to 4.5%.
-Population forecasts for the year 2041 suggest substantial demographic changes in Kurralta Park, with the strongest projected growth in the 25-34 age group, which is expected to grow by 14%, adding 150 residents to reach a total of 1,211.
+Kurralta Park has a median age of 31, which is younger than Greater Adelaide's figure of 39 and Australia's national average of 38 years.
+Compared to Greater Adelaide, Kurralta Park has a higher proportion of residents aged 25-34 (29.1%), but fewer residents aged 65-74 (4.6%).
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.4%.
+According to the 2021 Census, the proportion of residents aged 25 to 34 has increased from 28.0% to 29.1%, while the proportion of those aged 65 to 74 has decreased from 5.5% to 4.6%.
+Population forecasts for the year 2041 suggest significant demographic changes in Kurralta Park, with the strongest projected growth in the 25-34 age group at 14%, adding 147 residents to reach a total of 1,210.

 Frequently Asked Questions - Age